+LIFE SKILLS Since 1982, the Court has cooperated with Goodwill Industries to provide a job skills program that allows youth to develop appropriate work skills and experience.
+Youth are also able to earn funds to pay fines, costs and restitution.
+The Probation Department is responsible for supervising these placements and working with the Goodwill staff to provide a support system for the youth.
+Goodwill also provides a life skills class to help those in the program learn about different careers, interview tips, and how to apply for employment.
+This program is funded by the RECLAIM Ohio grant.
+In 2015, fourteen youth were referred to life skills.
+Eight of those referred were successful, two were not successful, and four remained working in the program.
 FIAT PROGRAM (FITTING IT ALL TOGETHER) A significant number of youth involved in the Court system lack, or are delayed, in social skills, and have limited exposure to appropriate activities.
 These youth may suffer from a lack of structure in their home environment and in their free time, and have no positive adult role models, or their families may not have the financial means or ability to access resources.
 Research shows youth learn social skills and develop positive assets by being directly involved in appropriate activities.
 Exposure to recreational, vocational, and educational activities broadens their awareness and increases their knowledge.
 Furthermore, youth connected with a mentoring program tend to be less involved in criminal activity.
 As a result of this need, the Court developed a program, now referred to as the FIAT (Fitting It All Together) program, with ANA·ZAO Community Partners.
 The partnership allows the Court to refer youth who need structured, positive social activities to the FIAT Program.
 Two Youth Development Specialists coordinate and supervise the FIAT program, which provides educational and social activities for youth.
 Activities may be co-ed or specifically for females or males, depending on the participant's needs.
 One activity is Hoops and Homework, which is done in cooperation with the College of Wooster.
 The youth receive homework assistance as well as an opportunity to be involved in a physical activity (such as basketball or dodge ball), both with college students.
-(F.I.A.T. continued) Another activity is the ASMA (After School Martial Arts) program, done in conjunction with a probation officer who is a martial arts instructor.
+(F.I.A.T. continued) Another activity is the A.S.M.A .(After School Martial Arts) program, done in conjunction with a probation officer who is a martial arts instructor.
 The ASMA program provides a structured forum for development while focusing on self-discipline and control.
-FIAT incorporates other activities to enhance pro-social skills and educational awareness such as attending sporting events, cooking classes, and pottery classes.
+FIAT incorporates other activities to enhance social skills and educational awareness such as attending sporting events, cooking classes, and pottery classes.
 Recreational activities such as camping, fishing, biking, swimming, bowling, playing basketball, etc. promote physical activity and helps to foster recreational interests.
-In addition to group activities, FIAT customizes one on-one activities to address the individual needs of each youth.
+In addition to group activities, FIAT customizes one-on-one activities to address individual needs of each youth.
 The program utilizes resources such as libraries, bike trails, parks, recreation centers, and local businesses as much as possible to expose the youth to what is available to them locally.
-The Youth Development Specialists also work with youth to transition them from adolescence to adulthood by linking them with community resources that can provide ongoing service sand assistance.
-In 2014, 34 youth participated in FIAT, 14 girls and 20 boys.
+The Youth Development Specialist also works with youth to transition them from adolescence to adulthood by linking them with community resources that can provide ongoing services and assistance.
+In 2015, 40 youth participated in FIAT, 10 girls and 30 boys.